 Things to Do in Grand Teton National Park in Summer

 Summer is a popular time to visit Grand Teton because of its beautiful scenery and outdoor activities like hiking, fishing, river floating and camping.
 Check out this list of summer activities at Grand Teton!

 You’ll also find fun things to do in Teton Village in the summer!

-Hiking in the Summer at Grand Teton National Park
+Summer Hiking at Grand Teton National Park

 Some higher elevation trails could still be muddy or even snow-covered the first part of July.
 Stop by a visitor center to get recent trail conditions.
-We recommend these Grand Teton day hikes to explore the park!

 There are a few things to note about hiking at Grand Teton in the summer:

 - Make noise as you hike and always carry bear spray and know how to use it.
 Visit the Bear Safety page for more information.

 - Carry a hydration pack or a refillable water bottle in your backpack.
 Plan to drink considerably more at Grand Teton due to low humidity and high elevation.